 Beyond the Practice

 My wife, Laura, and I grew up in La Grange and we recently purchased our first home here.
 We are excited to be back in our hometown to start our own family.
 We are also delighted to announce the arrival of our son, William, in September 2020!
 Our daughter, Emma has been loving spending time with her little brother.

 Laura and I are extremely close to our families and all of our siblings live within 15 minutes of each other.
-My mom, Maryann, is our Oak Park Treatment Coordinator and Dr. Battistoni is also my father-in-law!
+Dr. Battistoni is my father-in-law, and my mom, Maryann, recently retired as our Oak Park Treatment Coordinator!

 My family and friends mean the world to me.
 I am most passionate about creating new life experiences and memories with them.
 These experiences may be unique and adventurous, associated with travel and, oftentimes, new foods.
 It truly doesn’t matter what we are doing, so long as we are experiencing it together!